marcindulak/gpaw-on-aws/README.md

     $ cd ~/Virtualenvs/project
     $ . bin/activate

-**Note**: you can identify you are in the "project" virtualenv by the "(project)" appearing on the left of the shell prompt.
+**Note**: you can recognize that you are in the "project" virtualenv by the "(project)" appearing on the left of the shell prompt.
-In order to exit a given virtualenv do:
+In order to exit a given virtualenv:

     (project)me@laptop:~/Virtualenvs/project$ deactivate